Certora/Documentation/docs/prover/approx/hashing.md

 and unbounded.

-Further use cases include direct calls of the Keccak function, either directly on solidity or inside an inline assembly snippet.
+Further use cases include direct calls of the Keccak function, either directly on Solidity or inside an inline assembly snippet.

 Note that Certora Prover's static analysis is aware of the ABI encoder.
 Thus, in many cases, it can figure out that when `x, y, z` are scalars that